greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > b) perhaps preprinters are more publishing 'savvy' and want to achieve more impact/citations and thus strive harder to ensure that the eventual journal-published version of their work is open access (reflected in being in PMCOA).

-**We appreciate your optimistic viewpoint on our manuscript.
+**We appreciate the reviewer's positive comments on our manuscript.
-We agree that 77% of preprint-published pairs found in PMCOA is a surprising discovery.
+The reviewer is corrected that we did not realize that the finding of 77% of preprint-published pairs being present in PMCOA is a surprising discovery, and we thank this reviewer for bringing this to our attention.
-We updated our discussion in our manuscript to emphasize this point.**
+We now include the following in our discussion section to emphasize this point:**

+ADD IN THE TEXT FROM THE DISCUSSION SECTION HERE IN ITALICS.

 > If it were my choice I would cut the entire subsection 'Document embeddings derived from bioRxiv reveal fields and subfields'.
 It is already known that document embeddings can reveal fields and subfields.
 Being 'preprints' or 'biorxiv preprints' rather than say published journal articles won't change that.
 I found this section very uninteresting and extremely un-novel.
 It is descriptive and accurate, but in the context of an already long manuscript, I feel it is unnecessary.

-**We decided that this analysis is necessary for our manuscript.
+**We felt that this analysis also included other findings that were less obvious: namely the principal components that separated fields and the finding that certain fields like systems biology were spread across certain components that distinguished quantitative systems biology from cellular systems biology papers.
+We think that this lays the groundwork for a number of future research efforts.
-However, we did move this section into our supplement.**
+However, we agree with the reviewer that this manuscript does present a broad examination of the full text content of _bioRxiv_ and is somewhat lengthy, so we did move this section into the supplement.**

 > Aside from the manuscript, I have some brief comments on the actual web application.
 >